LegendTejas/API-Crash-Course/Flask/README.md

 ---

-### Here are the modifications made for CRUD Operations and all:
+### Here are the modifications made for CRUD Operations and all so far:

 **1. Enabled POST handling on the home route**
 - Changed the `/` route to accept both GET and POST so form data can be submitted.